backdrop-contrib/slick/README.txt

 --------------------------------------------------------------------------------
 To create your optionsets, go to:
 "admin/config/media/slick"
-These will be available at Manage display field format, and Views UI.
+These will be available at field formatter "Manage display", and Views UI.

 VIEWS AND FIELDS